 The County Council will receive a share of the collectable business rates from each billing authority within West Sussex towards the cost of providing services throughout the county

-Around 78.3 per cent of the Council Tax due from taxpayers in Crawley also goes to West Sussex County Council and 9.9 per cent to the Sussex Police Authority in support of the services they provide.
+Around 77.8 per cent of the Council Tax due from taxpayers in Crawley also goes to West Sussex County Council and 10.7 per cent to the Sussex Police Authority in support of the services they provide leaving Crawley with 11.5per cent of the collectable Council Tax

 Where a business property, for example, office, shop, factory, warehouse has a rateable value shown in the Valuation Officer's Rating List, then a rate bill is normally issued to the ratepayer who is in occupation of the property.